Lisbon Pena Palace Tickets and Day Trips

 palacio da pena ticket office|©Ernst Schwyter

-The Palace opens at 9:00 am, although the opening hours may change depending on the season.
+The Palace opens at 9:00 am, although opening hours may change depending on the season.
 If it is high season I advise you to arrive in advance to avoid queues.
-The risk of going directly to the ticket office is that the queue you find is too long, so I do not recommend this option.
+The risk of going directly to the ticket office is that the queue is too long, so I do not recommend this option.
 Regarding the price, at the box office tickets cost 14 € per adult.

 Book your tickets for the Pena Palace